 Let’s consider the second method:

 - In the following fields (Hive, Key path, Value type, Value data) you have to specify the registry section, registry branch, name, type and value of the key

-- As default, set the key in the Update mode
+- As a default, set the key in the Update mode.

-There are 4 type of operation with the keys:
+There is 4 types of operation with the keys:

 - Create – creates a registry key.
 If the parameter already exists, the value does not change

 - Update (default) – If the parameter already exists, its value is updating in accordance with the specified in the GPP.
 If not – it is creating